-4.5 Home Office - recorded crime data
+4.5 Home Office Recorded crime data

-For enquiries about access to HO-recorded crime data email crimeandpolicestats@homeoffice.gov.uk.

-There are currently no standardised procedures for accessing HO-recorded crime data.
-Data that is currently shared with evaluators is only for those who have been commissioned by the HO.
-These projects are granted access to the HO-recorded crime data by means of project-specific DSAs.
-These agreements will specify the security requirements for data access along the lines of those set out in Section 2.7.
-Access for evaluations that are not commissioned by the HO may be possible on a case-by-case basis by contacting the email address above; however, it will be more straightforward in terms of time and likelihood of success to approach local police forces first.
+For enquires about access to Home Office recorded crime data email crimeandpolicestats@homeoffice.gov.uk along the lines of those set out in section 2.7.
+Access for evaluations that are not commissioned by the Home Office may be possible on a case-by-case basis through contacting the email address above, however, it will be more straightforward in terms of time and likelihood of success to approach local police forces first.
 The HO is currently reviewing access to recorded crime data for research purposes to better facilitate access for non-HO projects.